REGISTRATION OPEN

 Q: How long after I apply will I hear back about my Access Grant?

-A: Great question, our review process will take 1-2 weeks, so please apply for your grant at least a few weeks before your desired program starts.
-Once you apply for a grant you mayu be asked to have a brief conversation with a member of our team so we can get to know you a little bit.
-Teens applying to use a grant for a 2023 Summer prgoam should expect to hear back in early 2023.
+A: Our review process will take 1-2 weeks, so please apply for your grant at least a few weeks before your desired program starts.
+Once you apply for a grant you may be asked to have a brief conversation with a member of our team so we can get to know you a little bit.
+Teens applying to use a grant for a 2025 Summer program should expect to hear back in early 2025.
 If you are concerned about timing, please email Springboard@juf.org with questions.